 Restore non-essential station service loads as identified in Table 3.

 Notify the Participants who provided energy that was not offered into the energy market, that their non-offered energy is no longer required, refer to Table 2.
-Put a note in the SC Shift Log, in the additional information field (to prevent the comment from being posted to the web), stating the request for energy from generators for amounts above the offers in the energy market merit order has been cancelled.
+Put a note in the System Controller Shift Log, in the additional information field (to prevent the comment from being posted to the web), stating the request for energy from generators for amounts above the offers in the energy market merit order has been cancelled.

 Cancel the ancillary service directives for supplemental reserves.